 Classic Inca Trail Trek To Machu Picchu 4 Days – 3 Nights

 The legendary Inka Trail or Qapaq Ñam crossed South America from Quito in Ecuador all the way to La Paz in Bolivia, traversing the Andes mountain range.
 The section of this trail that we will cover will take us to the magnificent sacred city of Machu Picchu, in a trip where history, geography, local flora and the environment will fill our senses and take our breath away.
-With each step we will appreciate the ingenuity of the Andean people, to survive in this harsh environment and to work the granite rock forming this incredible path through the mountains.
+With each step we will appreciate the ingenuity of the Andean people, to survive in this hard environment and to work the granite rock forming this incredible path through the mountains.
 Leaving behind them evidence of their greatness.

 Your adventure step by step

 Day 1: Cusco – Pisqaycucho – Huayllabamba